PhRMA Foundation Postdoctoral Fellowship in Drug Delivery

 To submit an LOI, select the “Grant Opportunities” tab in ProposalCentral and a list of applications will be displayed.
 Find “PhRMA Foundation” and click the “Apply Now” link next to the Postdoctoral Fellowship in Drug Delivery Program.

 Candidates must submit a 600-word LOI describing their research project and its aims.
-In addition to the LOI, please submit a one-page cover letter answering the following questions:
+In addition to the LOI, please answer the following questions using the Research Impact Questions template provided:

-- Explain how your project fits into the PhRMA Foundation’s definition of Drug Delivery.
-(The definition can be found in the PROGRAM DESCRIPTION TAB.)
+- Explain how your project fits into the PhRMA Foundation’s Drug Delivery Program (program description can be found in the Overview tab).

 - How will this project advance the field?

-- What are the challenges or gaps in the field you are solving?
+- What challenges or gaps in the field are you solving?

 - How is your project innovative?